Order allocation, rack allocation and rack sequencing for pickers in a mobile rack environment: Heuristics

 The essential difference between this PIO heuristic and our SPB heuristic is that in the SPB heuristic we take no account of pickers whose order/rack allocation is yet to be decided (other than the single picker under consideration), whereas in our PIO heuristic these other pickers are considered, albeit with their associated variables being regarded as continuous variables.

 In terms of the computational effort required PIO needs to perform $\lceil P/\tau \rceil+ 1$ optimisations, i.e.~solve the order and rack allocation formulation $\lceil P/\tau \rceil+ 1$ times.

-As for our SPB heuristic above if we have just a single picker (so $P=1$) then this PIO heuristic is redundant as it will give exactly the same solution as produced by solving our order and rack allocation formulation to proven optimality.
+As for our SPB heuristic above this PIO heuristic is redundant if we have just $\tau$ pickers (so $P=\tau$) as it will give exactly the same solution as produced by solving our order and rack allocation formulation to proven optimality.